dotnet/wpf/README.md

 Currently, only a subset of the full WPF Framework is available as open-source (`System.Xaml` and related tests); more code will be pushed to the repo over the coming months.

 # Using the code
-To get started use WPF on .NET Core 3, follow the [Getting Started instructions](https://github.com/dotnet/samples/tree/master/wpf).
+To get started using WPF on .NET Core 3, follow the [Getting Started instructions](https://github.com/dotnet/samples/tree/master/wpf).
 The WPF APIs are documented on MSDN in the [.NET API Browser](https://docs.microsoft.com/en-us/dotnet/api/?view=netstandard-2.0).

 > note that this URL doesn't exist yet - I assume 3.0 will come online soon?

 Most of the [conceptual documentation for WPF on Desktop](https://docs.microsoft.com/en-us/visualstudio/designers/getting-started-with-wpf?view=vs-2017) applies equally well to WPF on .NET Core 3.
 The main differences are around project structure and lack of Designer support (see **Known issues**, below).
-All WPF features are available on .NET Core 3, but some .NET Framework features (such as remoting or AppDomains) are not supported.
+There are also some WPF features, such as [XAML Browser applications (XBAPs)](https://docs.microsoft.com/en-us/dotnet/framework/wpf/app-development/wpf-xaml-browser-applications-overview) that are not supported on .NET Core 3.
+A full list of supported / unsupported features will be available in a future update.
+Additionally, some .NET Framework features (such as remoting or AppDomains) are not supported.
 See [**insert some link to .NET Core docs**](http://msdn.microsoft.com) for more info

 # Known issues
 * WPF relies on the VCRuntime redistributable package.
 For this initial release, you will need to install the VCRuntime redistributable on any machines where you want WPF applications to run.
-You can [follow this issue in /dotnet/core-setup](https://github.com/dotnet/core-sdk/issues/160#issuecomment-440103176) for more information.
+See the Visual C++ section of [the Visual Studio 2017 redistributable files list](https://docs.microsoft.com/en-us/visualstudio/productinfo/2017-redistribution-vs#VisualStudio) for more information.
+You can also [follow this issue in /dotnet/core-setup](https://github.com/dotnet/core-sdk/issues/160#issuecomment-440103176) for future updates.
 * There is currently no XAML Designer support for WPF on .NET Core.
-If you wantto use the XAML Designer, you will need to do that in the context of a .NET Framework (Desktop) project.
+If you want to use the XAML Designer, you will need to do that in the context of a .NET Framework (Desktop) project.

 # How to build the code
 Currently, this repo only contains the `System.Xaml` assembly and its related tests.
 It is not sufficient to build a complete version of WPF, but you can rebuild `System.Xaml.dll` and run the associated tests.